microsoft/omi/Unix/doc/setup-ntlm-omi.md

 modify these instructions.

 Winbind is a part of the samba suite.
-There are a number of good explanations and tutorials avaiable such as https://www.samba.org/samba/docs/man/Samba-HOWTO-Collection/idmapper.html discussing winbinds role, but in short it provides credential caching from the machines password provider, and idmapping from the Windows SID to and from the UNIX UID.
+There are a number of good explanations and tutorials available such as https://www.samba.org/samba/docs/man/Samba-HOWTO-Collection/idmapper.html discussing winbinds role, but in short it provides credential caching from the machines password provider, and idmapping from the Windows SID to and from the UNIX UID.